-Today, we’re going to talk about an interesting and beautiful type of chart called a sunburst chart.
-You might have come across one of these in a news article, blog post, or on social media, and wondered what it’s all about.
-So let’s dive in and explore the world of sunburst charts!
+In this article, we’re going to talk about an interesting and beautiful type of chart called a sunburst chart.
+You might have come across one of these in a news article, blog post, or social media and wondered what it’s all about.

 A sunburst chart is a circular, hierarchical data visualization.
 It’s kind of like a combination of a pie chart and a tree diagram.
 The chart has multiple concentric circles, each representing a level of the hierarchy.
 The innermost circle is the top level, and as we move outward, we get deeper into the hierarchy.